Let's explore the benefits of having life insurance for you and your spouse, and some scenarios to think through.

-If you’re a stay-at-home parent or full-time student, life insurance can safeguard your partner from financial devastation.
+If you’re a stay-at-home parent or full-time student, life insurance can safeguard your partner from financial difficulty.
 You may not be working, but you still contribute to the household in valuable ways.
 Would your partner be able to carry on while taking financial responsibility for your debts, your funeral and burial expenses, and the cost of caring for your children?

 If one or both of you have significant credit card bills, a mortgage, car payments, or student loans, it may be a good idea to purchase enough life insurance to pay off those debts.
 To help determine how much life insurance to purchase for each partner, you’ll need to calculate the potential financial impact that death would cause for the other.
 How much money would it take for each of you to feel financially secure without the other?

 If you are responsible for the financial needs of anyone outside your household, you may need to provide an insurance benefit for them, as well.
-Your dependents could also include elderly or disabled parents and extended family members.
+Your dependents could include elderly or disabled parents and extended family members.

 Applying for term life insurance with Ethos is a simple way to help protect your family's financial future.
 Explore the quick and straightforward steps in the Ethos application as you and your partner invest in your future.